mniemiro/site/content/_index.md

 ## About This Site

 I made this site to organize my mathematical notes, papers, thoughts, etc. that I have written or plan to write.
-It is also motivational, since in theory other people now see my work.
+It is partly motivational, since in theory other people now see my writing.

 ## About My Notes

 As a personal project, I try to write short and focused notes on topics I want to understand better.
-I write these semi-regularly and make them available at my [Notes](/notes) page.
-Ideally, my notes will eventually compound into a far-reaching and cohesive mathematical resource.